jcorporation/myMPD/docs/references/pictures.md

 #### Covercache

 myMPD caches extracted covers under `/var/cache/mympd/covercache`.
-Files in this directory can be safely deleted. myMPD houskeeps the covercache on startup and each day.
+Files in this directory can be safely deleted. myMPD housekeeps the covercache on startup and each day.

 You can disable the covercache by setting the `Covercache expiration` value to `0` days.